MarcoIeni/rust-api-workshop/README.md

 A simple HTTP API that checks if Yoda is taller than a given Star Wars character.

-For example, if we want to check if Yoda is taller than Luke Skywalker, we can do this GET request with `curl`:
+For example, if you want to check if Yoda is taller than Luke Skywalker, you can do this GET request with `curl`:

 ```sh
 $ curl 127.0.0.1:3000/taller/luke